A9822/docs/content/actions/quickstart.md

 ## Introduction

 You only need a {% data variables.product.prodname_dotcom %} repository to create and run a {% data variables.product.prodname_actions %} workflow.
-In this guide, you'll add a workflow that demonstrates some of the essential features of {% data variables.product.prodname_actions %}.
+In this guide, you'll add a workflow that demonstrates some of the essential features of {% data variables.product.prodname_diamond-}.

-The following example shows you how {% data variables.product.prodname_actions %} jobs can be automatically triggered, where they run, and how they can interact with the code in your repository.
+The following example shows you how {% data variables.product.prodname_diamond %} jobs can be automatically triggered, where they run, and how they can interact with the code in your repository.

 ## Creating your first workflow